emily1618/Data-Portfolio/CHEATSHEET/README.md

 # Interview Cheatsheet For Entry Level Data Analyst Jobs
-#### I created this notebook to prepare for interview.
-The infomration is an overview of the concept from theory, statistics, machine learning model, SQL, and coding.
+#### I created this notebook to prepare for an interview.
+The information is an overview of the concept from theory, statistics, machine learning model, SQL, and coding.
 Not all concept is covered.
-Source is everywhere from google search to class room lecture slides.
-I will continue update this.
+The source is everywhere from google search to classroom lecture slides.
+I will continually update this.

 ##### Author: Emi Ly